Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Where `+`, `*`, and `-` are component-wise operations.

-Users may be familiar with the names of the blend modes from traditional image editors such as GIMP or Photoshop.
+Users may be familiar with the names of the blend modes in traditional image editors such as GIMP or Photoshop.

 If left unspecified, `RenderTask` will use `BLEND_MODE_NORMAL`.